lolesch/CodingTest_TF/README.md

 > 	- [x] saved and
 > 	- [x] replayed at a later time.
 > - [x] Put the controls for this feature (Start/Stop Recording button, Recording name input field and Load and play recording button) at the top of the screen.
-> - [ ] To specify which recording should be started or loaded the user has to type in the name of the recording in an input field.
+> - [x] To specify which recording should be started or loaded the user has to type in the name of the recording in an input field.
 > 	- [x] inputField OnSubmit ->
 > 	- [x] disable the startRecording button when no name is entered
-> 		- [ ] tooltip that a name is required for the recording to start
+> 		- [x] tooltip that a name is required for the recording to start
 > - [x] After a recording has been started by clicking the start recording button, the start recording button should transform into a stop recording button.
 > - [x] When the recording is stopped via the stop recording button, the recording gets saved.
-> - [ ] If the user makes and saves a recording, they should be able to replay it even after restarting the application.
+> - [x] If the user makes and saves a recording, they should be able to replay it even after restarting the application.
-> - [ ] When the recording is replayed the recorded actions should be performed in the same sequence and with the same speed.
+> - [x] When the recording is replayed the recorded actions should be performed in the same sequence and with the same speed.
-> - [ ] The recorded actions should include all button actions mentioned above.
+> - [x] The recorded actions should include all button actions mentioned above.
 > - [x] When starting and stopping a recording with a previously used name, saving it should just overwrite the save for the old recording with the same name.

 bonus:
 - show all saved recordings in a dropdown
 - confirm popup if recording name will overwrite existing recording
 	- rename option
-- time slider?
+- replay time slider?